Colocation centre

 A colocation centre (also spelled co-location, or shortened to colo) or "carrier hotel", is a type of data centre where equipment, space, and bandwidth are available for rental to retail customers.
 Colocation facilities provide space, power, cooling, and physical security for the server, storage, and networking equipment of other firms and also connect them to a variety of telecommunications and network service providers with a minimum of cost and complexity.
-The term "carrier hotel" can refer to a data center focused on connecting customer and carrier networks together.
-Colocation centers often host private peering connections between their customers, internet transit providers, cloud providers, meet-me rooms for connecting customers together Internet exchange points, and landing points and terminal equipment for fiber optic submarine communication cables, connecting the internet, for example at the network access point known as NAP of the Americas, which connects many Latin American ISPs with networks in the US.
+The term "carrier hotel" can refer to a data centre focused on connecting customer and carrier networks together.
+Colocation centres often host private peering connections between their customers, internet transit providers, internet service providers, cloud providers, meet-me rooms for connecting customers together Internet exchange points, and landing points and terminal equipment for fibre optic submarine communication cables, connecting the internet, for example at the network access point known as NAP of the Americas, which connects many Latin American ISPs with networks in the US.

 Configuration

 Many colocation providers sell to a wide range of customers, ranging from large enterprises to small companies.
 Typically, the customer owns the information technology (IT) equipment and the facility provides power and cooling.
 Customers retain control over the design and usage of their equipment, but daily management of the data centre and facility are overseen by the multi-tenant colocation provider.
-They may also have a network operations center (NOC), a help desk, and offices for customer employees, and they may offer remote hands or smart hands service in which on site technicians employed by the colocation provider are allowed to access customer equipment on request to solve customer issues.
+They may also have a network operations centre (NOC), a help desk, and offices for customer employees, and they may offer remote hands or smart hands service in which on site technicians employed by the colocation provider are allowed to access customer equipment on request to solve customer issues.
 Some providers also provide roof access to customers for mounting wireless equipment.